cyl3392207/msblogs/UsingPolicy1.md

-## Scenario 2: Use Policy to enforce tighter control
+## Scenario 2: Use Policy to Enforce Tighter Access Control
 Well, having tag enforced is great.
 Another thing usually unbearable is allowing creation of arbitrary resources.
 One way to do it is through RBAC.
 You can create a role with the permission to the service whitelist.
 This is the “VM admin”, “Website Admin” you generally see and the right way to deal with this problem.
 Then what if you have the following scenarios:
 -	Resources of particular SKU are not allowed
 -	for a particular resource group with my production workloads no reboot allowed